OUR MEMBERS

 Google Scholar

 I am a freshwater community ecologist.
 My research explores temporary streams, especially those in cool, wet places like the UK.
 I consider these streams to be dynamic aquatic-terrestrial ecosystems and am particularly interested in better characterizing dry phases and the terrestrial biodiversity they support.
-I collaborate with industry partners to ensure that scientific advances made by our research inform improvements to ecosystem management.
+I collaborate with industry partners, in particular at the Environment Agency, to ensure that scientific advances made by our collaborative research inform improvements to ecosystem management.

 I became a Fellow of the Freshwater Biological Association in 2020 - see my inaugural webinar here.
-I'm a Chief Editor for the journal Fundamental and Applied Limnology.
-And I led the Community Ecology and Biomonitoring Working Group in the COST Action Science and Management of Intermittent Rivers and Ephemeral Streams (2016-20).
+I led the Community Ecology and Biomonitoring Working Group in the COST Action Science and Management of Intermittent Rivers and Ephemeral Streams from 2016 to 2020.

 KIERAN GETHING